-Site 1 Impoundment Project: Phase 1 of this CERP project is complete and will reduce seepage loss from the Arthur R. Marshall Loxahatchee National Wildlife Refuge (LNWR).
+Site 1 Impoundment Project: Phase 1 of this CERP project is complete and will reduce seepage loss (Please quantify seepage loss) from the Arthur R. Marshall Loxahatchee National Wildlife Refuge (LNWR).
 The project includes rehabilitation and improvements to the levee bordering the refuge.
 Phase 1 construction was completed and transferred to the SFWMD for operation and maintenance in 2016.